open2b/scriggo-site/doc/scriggo-command.md

 * build scriggo commands with specific packages
 * generate a package loader for an existing application

+It is a single binary executable with no external dependencies.
+It includes the entire Go library in a executable that when compressed is only 5 megabyte.

 If your use of the Scriggo command is not limited to run programs, before you start you must <a href="https://golang.org/dl/">download and install Go</a>.

 See <a href="/doc/install">install Scriggo command</a> to install the `scriggo` command using precompiled binaries or compiling from source.